jovialniyo93/cell-detection-and-tracking/README.md

 # [A Weakly Supervised Learning Method for Cell Detection and Tracking Using Incomplete Initial Annotations](https://www.mdpi.com/1422-0067/24/22/16028/pdf)

-The code in this repository is supplementary to our publication **Weakly Supervised Learning Method for Cell Detection and Tracking Using Incomplete Initial Annotations**
+The code in this repository is supplementary to our publication **A Weakly Supervised Learning Method for Cell Detection and Tracking Using Incomplete Initial Annotations**

 ## Getting Started